laurenoconnelllab/poisonfrogs/README.md

 ## Usage

-To call the names of all the 42 colour palettes in poisonfrogs:
+To see the names of all colour palettes in poisonfrogs:

 ``` r
 poison_palettes_names()